Archduke Eugen of Austria: World War I

-At the outbreak of the First World War he immediately reported for active duty.
-He was however at first palmed off with a relatively unimportant post as the patron of the voluntary war welfare organization.
-Finally he was transferred in December 1914 to replace Oskar Potiorek and assume the post of commander of the forces in the Balkans with his headquarters at Peterwardein.
+At the outbreak of World War I Eugen immediately reported for active duty.
+At first he was palmed off with a relatively unimportant post as the patron of the voluntary war welfare organization.
+Finally he was transferred in December 1914 to replace Oskar Potiorek and assume the post of commander of the forces in the Balkans (Balkanstreitkräfte) with his headquarters at Petrovaradin.
 Together with his chief of Staff, Feldmarschall-Leutnant Alfred Krauss, a very talented military theoretician with a decisive and vigorous character, he reorganized the hard hit 5th Army.

 On 22 May 1915, Eugen was promoted to Generaloberst.
 Two days later on 24 May he was entrusted with the command of the southwestern front against Italy.
 He moved his headquarters to Marburg (Maribor) and now commanded a theatre stretching from the Swiss border to the Adriatic.
-His main objective here was a pure and simple defence against the many times numerically superior Italian forces.
+His main objective here was straightforward defence against the many times numerically superior Italian forces.
 Only at the beginning was the designation "Southwest Front Command" clear.
 From March 1916, it functioned as Heeresgruppen-Kommando Erzherzog Eugen in Tyrol to the exclusion of the remaining parts of the front and at the beginning of the execution of the 12th battle of the Isonzo as Heeresfront Erzherzog Eugen with the allied German 14th Army and Heeresgruppe von Boroević under command but Heeresgruppe von Conrad was not immediately subordinate.

 During the First Battle of the Isonzo Eugen traveled back and forth behind the front.
 He attended many conferences, appeared on the front lines and encouraged the troops and in this way achieved great popularity.
 At the same time he managed the rear areas in order to guarantee the best possible supply to the forward troops.

-Before the great attack from the South Tyrol which took take place in the Spring of 1916 Eugen assumed command as army group commander of the 11th and 3rd armies and took up headquarters at his cousin's, the Graf von Bozen und Maurer, estate just outside Bozen (Bolzano).
-After initial success, the attack had to be broken off in consequence of the danger posed to the Russian front following the Brusilov Offensive of June 1916 and the subsequent transfer of formations to that threatened front.
+Before the great attack from the South Tyrol which took take place in the spring of 1916 Eugen assumed command as army group commander of the 11th and 3rd armies and took up headquarters at the estate of his cousin, the Graf von Bozen und Maurer, just outside Bozen (Bolzano).
+After initial success, the attack had to be broken off in consequence of the danger posed to the Russian front following the Brusilov offensive of June 1916 and the subsequent transfer of formations to that threatened front.
 However, after breaking off the offensive, Archduke Eugen successfully withdrew his troops in the second half of June 1916 into secure positions.